Aliases for GHSR Gene

 GHSR (Growth Hormone Secretagogue Receptor) is a Protein Coding gene.
 Diseases associated with GHSR include growth hormone deficiency, isolated partial and short stature due to ghsr deficiency.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
 Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and hormone binding.
 An important paralog of this gene is MLNR.

 UniProtKB/Swiss-Prot for GHSR Gene